gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodoro 11

 - ✅ Write the API test for UAT 1.5
-- 🚧 Write the BDD test for UAT 1.5
+- ✅ Write the BDD test for UAT 1.5
-- ⚠ Implement the unit test and functionality for 1.5
+- ✅ Implement the unit test and functionality for 1.5
 - ⚠ Write the API test for UAT 1.6
+- ⚠ Write the BDD test for UAT 1.6
+- ⚠ Implement the unit test and functionality for 1.6

+## Pomodor 12

+- 🚧 Write the API test for UAT 1.6
 - ⚠ Write the BDD test for UAT 1.6
 - ⚠ Implement the unit test and functionality for 1.6